MicroEJ/docs/Tutorials/tutorialOptimizeFootprint.rst

 How to Reduce the Image Size of an Application
 ----------------------------------------------

-Generic coding rules may be found in the following tutorial: :ref:`javacodingrules`.
+Generic coding rules may be found in the following tutorial: :ref:`improvecodequality`.

 This section provides additional coding rules and good practices to reduce the image size (flash memory) of an application.